(Scroll down for reviews)

-The people Each workshops runs with 4-12 people at my home in Upper Wolvercote.
-Some people have been writing for a long time; others are relatively new to it, are returning to an old love, or have decided they want to pursue it more.
+The people Each workshops runs with 6–12 people at my home in Upper Wolvercote.
+All the workshops are multi-level: some people are complete beginners, others have been writing for a long time, are returning to an old love, or have decided they want to pursue it more.
 Small classes mean I can give more attention to everyone and help create a friendly, supportive atmosphere.

 The teaching My teaching style is based around discussion, activities, and games designed to introduce the various ideas and principles, and allow you to try everything out.
 You'll do some activities on your own and others in pairs or small groups, depending on what's appropriate.
 I never put anyone on the spot and you don't have to read any of your writing aloud to the group.
 In some workshops, you do have the opportunity to share your writing in your small groups of 3-4, but this is always optional, and you can feed back on how you found the esperience instead.

 The day structure I ask people to arrive 10-15 minutes early, so you can have time for a coffee or tea, and to meet the other students - you'll also get to know each other through the activities.
 The workshop is usually divided into four sections, each with its own focus and set of activities.
 We have a break mid-morning and mid-afternoon, for tea or coffee and biscuits, which I provide.
 We take an hour's break for lunch (usually 12:30-1:30) which we eat in the conservatory or the garden, weather depending.
 I suggest people bring a packed lunch; there's also a Londis and M&S garage nearby.
 I provide plates, cutlery, and napkins, as needed.
 You're welcome to bring something that needs heating, but do note that I don't have a microwave!